apache/airflow/docs/apache-airflow/concepts/datasets.rst

         ...

 Once the ``producer`` task in the ``producer`` DAG has completed successfully, Airflow schedules the ``consumer`` DAG.
 A dataset will be marked as updated only if the task completes successfully — if the task fails or if it is skipped, no update occurs, and the ``consumer`` DAG will not be scheduled.

+A listing of the relationships between datasets and DAGs can be found in the :ref:`Datasets View<ui:datasets-view>`

 Multiple Datasets
 -----------------